-- INTS 4051 Statistical Methods II

-- INTS 4052 Statistical Methods III

-- INTS 4057 Statistics for International Affairs

-- INTS 4333 International Project Design and Monitoring

-- INTS 4345 The Art of Forecasting

-- INTS 4575 Systems Thinking for Social Scientists

-- INTS 4633 International Project Evaluation

-Students may take INTS 4057 - Statistics for International Affairs (which combines Stats I and Stats II), instead of INTS 4051 - Statistical Methods II, if they have a strong quantitative background and a minimum quantitative GRE score of 148 coming into the program.
+- INTS 4051 Statistical Methods II - INTS 4052 Statistical Methods III (prerequisite: INTS 4051 or INTS 4052) - INTS 4057 Statistics for International Affairs - INTS 4333 International Project Design and Monitoring - INTS 4345 The Art of Forecasting - INTS 4575 Systems Thinking for Social Scientists - INTS 4633 International Project Evaluation - Students must complete INTS 4050 Statistical Methods I (with a grade of C- or better) before they are eligible to register for INTS 4051 Statistical Methods II.
+Students will receive elective credit for completing INTS 4050, but it cannot be used to satisfy the methodology/skills requirement for the degree. - Students may take INTS 4057 Statistics for International Affairs (which combines Stats I and Stats II), instead of INTS 4051 Statistical Methods II, if they have a strong quantitative background and a minimum quantitative GRE score of 148 coming into the program.
 This is a fast-paced course and students with a lower GRE score may NOT take this course without instructor permission.